mook-as/kubecf-docs/content/en/docs/Deployment/_index.md

 ---
-title: "Getting Started"
+title: "Deploying KubeCF on Kubernetes"
-linkTitle: "Getting Started"
+linkTitle: "Deploying KubeCF"
 weight: 2
 description: >
   How to deploy KubeCF